MdMuzahid07/P-HERO-Level-2-Assignment-2/README.md

 The package.json file defines various scripts to automate tasks:

-#start: Starts the application in production mode.
+#start: Starts the application in production mode. <br>
-#start-dev: Starts the application in development mode with hot #reloading.
+#start-dev: Starts the application in development mode with hot reloading. <br>
-#lint: Runs ESLint to check for code style and potential errors.
+#lint: Runs ESLint to check for code style and potential errors. <br>
-#build: Builds the application for production using TypeScript.
+#build: Builds the application for production using TypeScript. <br>
-#lint-fix: Automatically fixes linting errors using ESLint.
+#lint-fix: Automatically fixes linting errors using ESLint. <br>
-#prettier: Formats code using Prettier.
+#prettier: Formats code using Prettier. <br>
-#prettier-fix: Automatically formats code using Prettier.
+#prettier-fix: Automatically formats code using Prettier. <br>